James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 Perception Gallery, or by both of us.
 In those instances where such an inspection has not been possible,

-and dates.
-Close-up photographic examination of a paintings stretcher bars or other support has
+dates.
+Close-up photographic examination of a paintings stretcher bars or other support has been

-have been discovered handwritten or found typed/handwritten on known Alten-used labels affixed thereupon.
+discovered handwritten or found typed/handwritten on known Alten-used labels affixed thereupon.
+The

-validation of the works purported provenance and review of inventory and exhibition records have
+works purported provenance and review of inventory and exhibition records have also been helpful

-followed in establishing authorship.
-Additionally, vintage photographs, held by Alten descendants, and
+establishing authorship.
+Additionally, vintage photographs, held by Alten descendants, and similar newspaper

 questionable authenticity.
 In